JamesClonk/kubeone-dcs-kubernetes/README.md

-  help                          print this help message all                           runs all steps to provision and setup Kubernetes check-env                     verify current working environment meets all requirements terraform                     provision all infrastructure terraform-init                initialize Terraform terraform-check               validate Terraform configuration and show plan
+  help                          print this help message all                           runs all steps to provision and setup Kubernetes check-env                     verify current working environment meets all requirements config                        (re)generate all configuration files install-tools                 download and install all required CLI tools into ~/bin terraform                     provision all infrastructure terraform-init                initialize Terraform terraform-check               validate Terraform configuration and show plan